ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # MQTT PubSub Application Profile {#mqtt-pubsub}

-The steps MQTT clients go through are similar to the CoAP clients as described in {{#coap_profile}}.
+The steps MQTT clients go through are similar to the CoAP clients as described in {{coap_profile}}.

 ~~~~~~~~~~~
              +----------------+   +----------------+